Wittgenstein's Mistress: Themes

 Much like the philosopher the novel is named after, language has a very important role in the work.
 The character feels alone because she cannot communicate with anyone but herself, though she is communicating her ideas to the reader.
 The fluidity of language is also touched upon.
-Kate discusses how she once read an English translation of Euripides that was influenced by Shakespeare, then later reflects on Greek translations of Shakespeare that was probably influenced by Euripides.
+Kate discusses how she once read an English translation of Euripides that was influenced by Shakespeare, then later reflects on Greek translations of Shakespeare that were probably influenced by Euripides.

 The main theme is loneliness.
 The novel itself is the byproduct of the narrator, Kate, typing at a typewriter in her own house any thought that comes to her head.
 Her thoughts rarely describe any non-famous, non-mythical character that isn't dead or has left her life.
 David Foster Wallace described the novel as an important example of "serious fiction," particularly in its examination of solipsism.
 Kate seems to exhibit solipsism syndrome, most notably near the end of the book.
 Many of her anxieties come from feelings of loneliness, abandonment, and betrayal, combined with her conviction that language is insufficient for communicating the events of one’s inner life.

+Reception

+Though Markson's original manuscript was rejected fifty-four times, the book, when finally published in 1988 by Dalkey Archive Press, was met with critical acclaim.
+In particular, the New York Times Book Review praised it for "address[ing] formidable philosophic questions with tremendous wit."
+A decade later, David Foster Wallace described it as "pretty much the high point of experimental fiction in this country" in an article for Salon entitled "Five direly underappreciated U.S. novels >1960."